asyml/ForteHealth/CONTRIBUTING.md

-Thanks for considering contribute to Forte, a project of the [ASYML family](https://asyml.io/).
+Thanks for considering contribute to ForteHealth, a project of the [ASYML family](https://asyml.io/).

 This file outlines the guidelines for contributing to Forte and ASYML projects.
 While